 "She's pissing me off!
 Unless you want to see her dead, tell her to go away!"
 The taller man growled menacingly.

-The two charged before a crack of fist meeting face echoed around the Cathedral.
+The two charged before a crack of knuckles meeting face echoed around the Cathedral.
 The two twisted to let lose a follow-up strike, both refusing to give an inch or to show any hint of pain.
 Natsu fell into a crouch then lunged forward, releasing a barrage of punches that Laxus blocked before bringing his elbow down on the boy's head.
 He did not bother trying to dodge; instead he braced for the attack and sent a powerful uppercut into the taller male's jaw.

 They stood ready with their eyes locked on their target, only moving to wipe the touch of blood from the corner of their mouth or from the cut over their eye.